robajillo/robajillo/README.md

 ## 🧭 Who I Am

 I’m a developer focused on clarity, discipline, and ethical design.
-Inspired by Islamic principles like *niyyah* (intention), *ihsan* (excellence), and *adl* (justice), I build digital tools that reflect spiritual presence and creative precision.
+Inspired by Islamic principles *niyyah* (intention), *ihsan* (excellence), and *adl* (justice), I build digital tools that reflect spiritual presence and creative precision.

-I believe code can be an act of remembrance.
+Code can be an act of remembrance.
-And software can become a signal of integrity.
+Software can become a signal of integrity.

 ---

-## 🔧 What I Build
+## 🔧 What I Built

 - 🌙 **Faith-Guided Interfaces** → Tools and projects that align with Islamic ethics
 - 🛠 **Clean, Modular Codebases** → JavaScript, HTML, CSS, Linux, Git-based systems